TGIF: Text-Guided Layer Fusion Mitigates Hallucination in Multimodal LLMs: Method

 \subsection{Text-Guided Layer Selection}

 As established in prior work~\cite{chen2025multimodallanguagemodelsbetter}, different CLIP layers capture distinct semantic information, with shallow layers encoding textures and spatial details while deeper layers align more with global semantics.
 This suggests that the layers can be viewed as a pool of specialized ``experts''.
-Borrowing concepts from the Mixture-of-Experts (MoE) paradigm, we treat each layer as an expert and propose a dynamic layer selection framework, which we name TGIF (Text-Guided Inter-layer Fusion).
+Inspired by the Mixture-of-Experts (MoE) paradigm, we treat each layer as an expert and propose a dynamic layer selection framework, called TGIF (Text-Guided Inter-layer Fusion).
 In this framework, a text-guided ``router'' learns to generate weights to select and fuse the most relevant layer experts for a given task.
 We explore two architectures for the TGIF router, one with text-only input and other with multimodal input.
 The model architecture and framework is shown in Fig~\ref{fig:2}.
 This design allows adaptive, query-conditioned fusion of depth-wise visual cues, improving both grounding and fine-grained detail understanding.